How Do You Do Long Division With 3 Digits

 Using graph paper can help you keep your numbers aligned and organized, especially when dealing with larger numbers.
 Write each digit in its own square to avoid confusion and errors.

 Misalignment of digits is a common mistake in long division.
-By using graph paper, you can ensure that each digit is in the correct place value column, making the subtraction and bringing down steps much easier.
+By using graph paper, you can check that each digit is in the correct place value column, making the subtraction and bringing down steps much easier.
 This simple technique can significantly improve accuracy.

 4. Break It Down